 - Especially at the beginning you can also use all types of fabrics, even washcloths and towels

-- An additional booster made from hemp or bamboo provides some extra absorption and can be combined with all systems mentioned above
+- An additional booster made from hemp provides some extra absorption and can be combined with all systems mentioned above

-“The inserts will accompany you from the first day till the end of the nappy time”
+“The inserts from Jovoh will accompany you from the first day till the end of the nappy time”

 Infants and toddler

-- A fast absorbing layer of pure cotton is often placed on top.
+- A fast-absorbing layer of pure organic cotton is placed on top.
 It absorbs the moisture quickly and passes it on downwards, but still allows moisture feedback.

-- In addition, you can use all inserts from the list of the “newborn”, simply folded and placed directly insight the wool cover
+- You can use all absorbing inserts from the list of the “newborn”, simply folded and directly placed inside the wool cover

-No worries!
-That is easy.
-One can distinguish between relatively fluid faeces from a newborn and solid poep.
-The insert can be added directly to the laundry, and faeces from breastfeeding and melk formula are easily washed out.
-Once the poep becomes more solid there are two possibilities: Either you give the poep directly into the trash/toilet, or you use a thin nappy liner made of cellulose or viscose.
-The nappy liner goes into the trash together with the poep.
+For newborns the absorbing inserts can be added directly to the laundry, and faeces from breastfeeding and melk formula are easily washed out.
+Once the faeces become more solid there are two possibilities: Either you give it directly into the trash/toilet, or you use a thin nappy liner made of cellulose or viscose.
+The nappy liner goes into the trash together with the faeces.
 Please do not use the toilet as it only decomposes slowly.
-To reduce trash most nappy liners can also be washed a couple of times together with the inserts if only urine was in the nappy.
+If only urine was in the nappy the liner can be washed together with the absorbing inserts and re-used.